Bombus-Security/bombus-sensor/worklog.md

 Also, moving towards getting a simple prototype running on a VM ASAP.

 Probably going to move away from ES and towards a trad database to ease integration.

+### 31-Aug-2020

+C:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe C:\Users\leena\honeybee-sensor\windows\service\HoneybeeService\HoneybeeService\bin\Debug\HoneybeeService.exe

+Need to properly parse the output from docker-compose

+checking configurations ...
+zeek scripts failed.
+error in /opt/zeek/share/zeek/site/local.zeek, line 4: unrecognized character -
+fatal error in /opt/zeek/share/zeek/site/local.zeek, line 6: can't find misc/loaded-scripts

+Exiting: error loading config file: config file ("/etc/filebeat/filebeat.yml") can only be writable by the owner but the permissions are "-rwxrwxrwx" (to fix the permissions use: 'chmod go-w /etc/filebeat/filebeat.yml')
+   ...fail!
+2020-07-12T22:12:33.498Z        INFO    instance/beat.go:647    Home path: [/usr/share/filebeat] Config path: [/etc/filebeat] Data path: [/var/lib/filebeat] Logs path: [/var/log/filebeat]
+2020-07-12T22:12:33.595Z        INFO    instance/beat.go:655    Beat ID: 7f7aac7d-bc9e-4952-9887-14279065ddd0

+Still having issues with dos and unix new lines and the permissions on the filebeat.yml

+Updated gitattributes to deal with the line endings

+Drop Zeek for now.
+Probably ELK too.

+What do we need for a minimal viable prototype?
+	Needs to send logs to us
+	Needs to accept updates remotely
+	logstash setup to sned all data to us

+Update:
+	Shutdown docker
+	Unzip update.zip into the docker directory, force overwrite

+Add to Windows registry on install: dockerlocation: where the docker-compose folder is

+Install osquery alongside

+Going to rip out nids, es, and kibana

+Need UUID for agent that is used to determine the ELK index

+MAKE SURE REMOTE ES ENDPOINT ONLY ALLOWS WHITELISTED ADDRESSES!
+We don't have the ES security expack so we can't do encrypted stuff

+### 01-Sep-2020

+A reverse shell isn't going to work on Windows.
+It's too risky.

+Have each agent check in via ssh/scp every thirty minutes.

+Agent will scp a list of osquery queries to run.
+It will perform each one and then send the response to HQ

+Going to re-write the service in Powershell if possible.

+### 02-Sep-2020

+Services can be written in Powershell

+Windows 10 has an OpenSSH server

+Need to create a service/system account on Windows